uodatascience/Intro_to_R/0201_Objects.md

     "belong to" functions, but classes are more rigorously defined.

 -   **Reference classes:** Objects that use **message passing** - or the method 'belongs to' the object instance rather than the class.
-This is the common `dataframe$column_name` syntax.

 The easiest way to see everything about an object is to use the str() function, short for structure.
 For example we can see everything about